jethroFloyd/erdos-renyi/README.md

 # Erdős–Rényi Graph Generator in MapReduce

+CS543 Course Project

+Padmaram Meghwal 1301CS30
+Ritobroto Maitra 1301CS50

-This is a very basic implementation of a graph generator based on the G(n,p) model of Erdős–Rényi Graphs on the hadoop framework as a MapReduce Job.
+This is an implementation of a graph generator based on the G(n,p) model of Erdős–Rényi Graphs on the hadoop framework as a MapReduce Job.

 The program uses two map-reduce jobs for execution.
 The first one populates the output directory with files containing the node names.
 The second map-reduce takes this as input and creates the adjacency list corresponding to the nodes based on the  G(n,p) model.